Get

 Vaccines, however, are becoming the victims of their success.
 Many of the diseases that dogs are vaccinated against are now virtually non-existent.
 It’s not likely that your dog will come into contact with a dog with distemper in the dog park because the domestic dog population has herd immunity against it.
 The majority of dogs are vaccinated, which gives non-vaccinated dogs protection.
 This is the same concept as the human poliovirus.
 The virus has been virtually eradicated due to vaccination, so even unvaccinated individuals are unlikely to contract it.

 The concept of herd immunity can give pet owners a false sense of security.
-Diseases, like canine distemper, for example, still exist in wild animals.
-The reason you don’t know dogs with distemper is that they’re vaccinated.
+Diseases like canine distemper, for example, still exist in wild animals.
+You don’t know dogs with distemper because they’re vaccinated.
 It does not mean that your unvaccinated pet can’t get sick.

 Risks of Vaccinating Your Dog

-Uncommon side effects, affecting one in 1,000 dogs, may include a temporary, self-resolving lack of appetite and energy.
-One in 10,000 dogs (which means this is considered very rare) may experience an immune or allergic reaction to ingredients in the vaccines.
+Uncommon side effects, affecting 1 in 1,000 dogs, may include a temporary, self-resolving lack of appetite and energy.
+One in 10,000 dogs (which is considered very rare) may experience an immune or allergic reaction to ingredients in the vaccines.

 dog and vet._LightField Studios_Shutterstock